 Businesses that have failed to grasp the local culture, importing alien models, have fallen out of favor.
 In September, Home Depot Inc. HD -0.23% closed all seven of its remaining big-box stores in China after years of losses, having discovered that the do-it-yourself home improvement model doesn’t work well in a do-it-for-me Chinese culture.
+If you are planning on doing some improvements to your home, consider improve your Roof Ventilation, it will be a good invest and a good upgrade to your home!
 Best Buy Co.
 BBY +6.25% closed its nine China outlets in February 2011 after discovering consumers needed washing machines, not espresso makers or stereos.

 Home Depot said it is focusing on specialty stores in China now, having recently opened one paint-and-flooring store and one home-decorations outlet.
 Best Buy said it is working with its Chinese subsidiary, Jiangsu Five Star Ltd., to sell more appliances.

 Starbucks’s Ms. Wong said the Seattle-based company understands the complexities of operating in a country where consumers in smaller cities are just getting their first Starbucks and where established big-city coffee drinkers already need upgraded stores.